bytebase/bytebase.com-old/content/blog/how-to-cross-compile-with-cgo-use-goreleaser-and-github-action.md

 ---
-title: How to cross compile with CGO using GoReleaser and GitHub Action
+title: How to cross compile with CGO using GoReleaser and GitHub Actions
 author: Junyi
 published_at: 2022/08/24 15:17
 feature_image: /static/blog/how-we-explored-the-best-practices-of-goreleaser-x-cgo/banner.webp